cartoon-raccoon/5e-magic/README.md

-# dnd5emagic
+# artificer-magic

+D&D 5e magic, made the way artificers would see it.

-A Python library to model the spell system of D&D 5E, made for shits and giggles.
+Made for shits and giggles.